 The Edward R. Murphy Center for Continuing Education and Distance Learning

-One distinction of Elizabethtown College is that its new president, Dr. Carl J. Strikwerda, was one of the first recipients of the prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships administered by the Woodrow Wilson Fellowship Foundation.
+One distinction of Elizabethtown College is that its new president, Dr. Carl J. Strikwerda, was one of the first recipients of the prestigious Charlotte W. Newcombe Doctoral Dissertation Fellowships administered by the Institute for Citizens & Scholars.
 To date, he is the first known Newcombe Fellow to preside over a college that awards Charlotte W. Newcombe Scholarships for Mature Students.

 To further the overall goals of the College, the Edward R. Murphy Center for Continuing Education and Distance Learning (the Center) reaches mature students, particularly women, who would otherwise not have access to the benefits of a college education.
 The Center currently enrolls over 625 students at its four locations in central Pennsylvania, including the Elizabethtown College campus and in the cities of Harrisburg, Lancaster and York.
 Of the students enrolled in the Center, sixty-three percent are women.
 In addition, fifty-nine percent of the Center’s students are mature women over the age of twenty-five.

 The Center’s mission is to promote life-long learning through programs for adult students who must balance their academic goals with the demands of work and family.
 Classes are offered in the classroom in the evenings and on weekends, as well as online.
 All class formats emphasize personal attention and utilize affiliated faculty, which is specially-assessed by a team of evaluators in five skill areas.
 Each faculty member is a working practitioner in his or her field and possesses a master’s or terminal degree.